-The number of cases included in any single type of analysis varied because each reported measure had its own unique set of exclusion criteria (see "Measure-Specific Exclusions" section).
+The number of inpatient cases included in any single type of analysis varied because each reported measure had its own unique set of exclusion criteria (see "Measure-Specific Exclusions" section of these Technical Notes).
 However, the following types of records were excluded from all measures for all reported procedures.
+Note, the cases in the first six categories were also excluded from the Inpatient and Outpatient Volume section of the CPR.

-- Records with errors (e.g., systematic errors in coding of essential data fields such as discharge status, dates, charges, etc.) - Duplicate records - Records with discharge dates not in study period - Records representing an inpatient rehabilitation hospitalization (not acute care) defined by rehabilitation revenue codes 0024, 0118, 0128, 0138, 0148 or 0158 - Non-adult records (< 18 years) or records with invalid age (e.g., records that did not have the necessary data for the calculation of age or for which age was ≥ 120 years) - Patients treated in children's hospitals - ICD-10-CM/PCS code-based exclusions1 (see Appendix A) - Records not in MDC/MS-DRG of interest (records not assigned to MDC/MS-DRG specified in Appendix A). - Records with missing or invalid discharge status (see Appendix B for valid discharge status codes)
+- 1. Records with errors (e.g., systematic errors in coding of essential data fields such as dates, charges, etc.) - 2.
+Duplicate records - 3.
+Records with discharge date not in study period - 4.
+Records representing an inpatient rehabilitation hospitalization (not acute care) defined by rehabilitation revenue codes 0024, 0118, 0128, 0138, 0148 or 0158 - 5.
+Non-adult records (< 18 years) or records with invalid age (e.g., records that did not have the necessary data for the calculation of age or for which age was ≥ 120 years) - 6.
+Patients treated in children's hospitals - 7.
+ICD-10-CM/PCS code-based exclusions1 (see Appendix A) - 8.
+Records not in MDC/MS-DRG of interest (records not assigned to MDC/MS-DRG specified in Appendix A) - 9.
+Records with missing or invalid discharge status (see Appendix B for valid discharge status codes)